-- Endorse standards within the Washington State Hospital Association Labor Management Bundle - · Shared decision making, as appropriate - Comprehensive, client-centered contraceptive counseling that includes education about a broad range of contraceptive methods and facilitates shared decision-making when and if selecting a method. (was Immediate postpartum LARC is accessible if desired by a patient) - Follow the 2012 Bree Collaborative labor standards for limiting scheduled deliveries before the 39th week, limiting elective inductions between 39 and up to 41 weeks (minus language about favorable cervix), and for appropriate indications for cesarean sections. - While the ARRIVE trial supported elective 39 week inductions under controlled study criteria, no data exists to recommend this practice for the general population in a community setting.
+- Endorse standards within the Washington State Hospital Association Labor Management Bundle - Shared decision making, as appropriate - Comprehensive, client-centered contraceptive counseling that includes education about a broad range of contraceptive methods and facilitates shared decision-making when and if selecting a method. (was Immediate postpartum LARC is accessible if desired by a patient) - Follow the 2012 Bree Collaborative labor standards for limiting scheduled deliveries before the 39th week, limiting elective inductions between 39 and up to 41 weeks except for language regarding favorability of the cervix, and for appropriate indications for cesarean sections. - While the ARRIVE trial supported elective 39 week inductions under controlled study criteria, no data exists to recommend this practice for the general population in a community setting.^{14,15}